litmuschaos/litmus-docs/website/docs/user-guides/view-user.md

 sidebar_label: View users
 ---

-> The `/settings` route (settings on the sidebar) the `User Management` tab can be used to access the user management feature by the admin.
+> In the `/settings` route (settings on the sidebar) the `User Management` tab can be used to access the user management feature by the admin.
+We recommend learning about the concept of [user management](../concepts/user-management) before proceeding with the following user guides.

 ### View users